Mac-lp3/turnover/README.md

 # turnover
-A business simulation of how yearly turn over rates impact productivity
+A simulation meant to show how yearly turn over rates can impact a team's overall productivity.